GahyunSongDev/GahyunSongDev/unbox-eks-gitops.md

 ## Notes on Attribution

 This was a 5-person team project.
-I owned CI/CD design across all three stages — the GitHub Actions pipelines, the dual-track Dev/Prod deployment strategy on ECS, and the ArgoCD + Argo Rollouts GitOps migration and per-service strategy design on EKS.
-Terraform infrastructure provisioning for the final EKS stage was co-designed with a teammate who implemented the modules; application-layer work (concurrency control, caching, event-driven patterns) was owned by other team members and is documented in their respective sections of the repo.
+At MVP stage I built the Review domain CRUD.
+From the 1st Advancement onward I owned CI/CD design — the GitHub Actions pipelines, the dual-track Dev/Prod deployment strategy on ECS, and the ArgoCD + Argo Rollouts GitOps migration and per-service strategy design on EKS — and co-designed the underlying Terraform infrastructure provisioning (ECS in the 1st Advancement, EKS in the final stage) together with a teammate who implemented the Terraform modules.
+Application-layer work (concurrency control, caching, event-driven patterns) was owned by other team members and is documented in their respective sections of the repo.